carlosproiete/JSONforBeginners/README.md

 ## You will be asked to type in:
 * How many animals you want to store as JSON
 * What is the animal's name
-* Where does this animal lives
+* Where does this animal live
-* What does it like to eat
+* What does it likes to eat

 As many times as you chose in the first question.